Echo effect: US smart speaker ownership nearly doubles in a year, survey says

 -

-Feb 5•Apple's retail chief Angela Ahrendts is leaving the company in April
+Feb 5•Apple retail chief Angela Ahrendts is leaving the company in April

 -